-The interesting cases are those that deal with parallelism, such as the ForAll and DistrPar statements.
-For example, compiling a parallel-for over threads in a block has the following structure:
+The interesting cases are those that deal with parallelism, such as the SForAll and SDistrPar statements.
+For example, compiling a parallel-for, SForAll, over threads in a block has the structure outlined in pseudo code below:

 '''

-compileStm realThreads (SForAll Block n \ body) = goQ ++goR
+compileStm realThreads (SForAll Block n \ body) = goQ ++ goR

 where

 -- how to split the iteration space

 -- across the realThreads.

 -- q passes across all real threads

-followed by a stage of using r real threads
+-- followed by a stage of using r real threads

 q = n 'quot' realThreads

-= n 'rem' realThreads
+r = n 'rem' realThreads

 goQ = for (int i = 0; i < q; ++i) {

 -- repurpose tid

-tid = int + threadIdx.x;
+tid = irealThreads + threadIdx.x;

-body
+bodv

 }

 goR = -- run the last r threads

-if (threadIdx.x <r) {
+if (threadIdx.x < r) {

+. . .

 }

 '''

-Compilation of DistrPar performs a similar technique for the virtualization of the available number of warps and blocks.
+Compilation of DistrPar performs a similar technique for the virtualisation of the available number of warps and blocks.